Published December 9, 2025 · Last Updated: December 9, 2025

 Quick Answer: Match total cooking area to typical serving size and any entertaining plans.

 Families cooking for four to six people should target 450 to 550 square inches, as found on the Weber Genesis E-335.
-Hosts who entertain often can benefit from 700+ square inches, like the Broil King Baron 590 Pro, while apartment dwellers should prioritize smaller footprints such as our favorite indoor/outdoor electric picks in the ToolGenX patio library.
+Hosts who entertain often can benefit from 700+ square inches, like the Broil King Baron 590 Pro, while apartment dwellers should prioritize smaller footprints.
+For complete outdoor kitchen planning, our outdoor kitchen guide covers layout and sizing considerations.
 For more context, read our outdoor dining checklist and severe weather prep guide.

 Are pellet grills still reliable during winter barbecues?